2022 Stanley Cup Playoffs: Bracket, schedule, scores

 As for the Western Conference, we have the Colorado Avalanche, Calgary Flames, Minnesota Wild, St. Louis Blues, Edmonton Oilers, Los Angeles Kings, Nashville Predators and Dallas Stars.

-The Bruins and the Capitals secured the Eastern Conference Wild Card spots, while the Predators and Stars clinched the Western Conference Wild Card spots.

-Now it’s time for the playoffs.
-Here’s everything you need to know about the 2022 Stanley Cup Playoffs:
+Now it’s time for the postseason.
+Here’s everything you need to know from the first round of the 2022 Stanley Cup Playoffs:

 How to watch the 2022 Stanley Cup Playoffs